-- preparing disaster risk assessments for the land to be built on or which is to be rebuilt; assessing the risk of hazards in cooperation with the population and national institutions (risk of flooding, landslides, lava stream, other exposures); - assessing what scope there is for building measures to reduce the risk of disasters: disaster-resistant construction for new buildings, repair works, and reconstructions; - considering possible use of early warning systems for earthquakes, floods, volcanic eruptions; and - disaster precautions (e.g. education and training of local organisations, reserve supplies of sufficient disaster-resistant infrastructure, such as emergency shelter for future use).
+- preparing disaster risk assessments for the land to be built on or which is to be rebuilt; assessing the risk of hazards in cooperation with the population and national institutions (risk of flooding, landslides, lava stream, other exposures) (for instance using GIS mapping to identify hazard prone areas); - assessing what scope there is for building measures to reduce the risk of disasters: disaster-resistant construction for new buildings, repair works, and reconstructions; - considering possible use of early warning systems for earthquakes, floods, volcanic eruptions; and - disaster precautions (e.g. education and training of local organisations, reserve supplies of sufficient disaster-resistant infrastructure, such as emergency shelter for future use).

-In this way, physical infrastructure can be developed to withstand disasters, reduce and even prevent damage from natural disasters, for example, drinking water systems can be designed to act effectively for flood management,31 depending on the risks identified.
+In this way, physical infrastructure can be developed to withstand disasters, reduce and even prevent damage from natural disasters, for example, drinking water systems can be designed to act effectively for flood management, depending on the risks identified.
+The Hazard Maps being prepared in support of this project have been used to inform this aspect and the risk identified are considered in Chapter 4 below.

-A.2.6.1.
-World Conference on Disaster Reduction (WCDR) and Hyogo Framework for Action (HFA)
+2.6.1 World Conference on Disaster Reduction (WCDR) and Hyogo Framework for Action (HFA)

 The Hyogo Framework for Action (HFA) 2005-2015 was negotiated at the Second World Conference on Disaster Reduction (WCDR), follows this approach by setting out a global strategy for "Building the Resilience of Nations and Communities to Disaster" (HFA: 2005-2015).
 The HFA was adopted by 156 countries (including Pakistan).
-It explicitly calls for "the integration of risk reduction associated with existing climate variability and future climate change into strategies for the reduction of disaster risk and adaptation to climate change, which would include the clear identification of climate related disaster risks, the design of specific risk reduction measures and an improved and routine use of climate risk information by planners, engineers and other decision makers."
+It explicitly calls for "the integration of risk reduction associated with existing climate variability and future climate change into strategies for the reduction of disaster risk and adaptation to climate change, which would include the clear identification of climate related disaster risks, the design of specific risk reduction measures and an improved and routine use of climate risk information by

+&lt;sup>30 Assam Government, India, Disaster Management Official website: http://karimganj.nic.in/disaster.htm planners, engineers and other decision makers."
 It also went on to note that '[a] gender perspective should be integrated into all disaster risk management policies, plans and decision-making processes, including those related to risk assessment, early warning, information management, and education and training.'
+This Framework for Action encourages using techniques such as GIS as a tool to facilitate decision making, as well as understanding impacts after disaster.